top of page

 After the seventh crusade, incursions by the Mongols, and the fall of Acre in 1291, the Templars made a tactical retreat to Cyprus and I’m sure from here they had to acknowledge that for the foreseeable future, Christendom had lost occupation of the Holy Land.
 I’m confident that in the eyes of the Templars there would always be hope that another crusade could be launched and this crusade would need to be financed.
 Legitimacy could be ascribed to any effort to protect Christendom from those who would attack it, but in truth, their most singular central duty was always in the Holy Land and without this duty, they must themselves have considered the validity of their existence as an Order.
 Before their dissolution the Templars had fallen out of favour with many, the clergy viewed the Order with distaste as they had no control over it; the Templars only answered to the Pope, not bishops.
 Excommunicated knights, such as William Marshall were made Templars on their deathbed and buried against the wishes of senior clergy in Templar locations which were in consecrated ground, thus facilitating a swift passage to the afterlife.
 The knights of the Order were also free of taxes, customs duties, and other financial encumbrances, you can imagine how well that went down.
 To cap it all, the Order in later years wasn’t even particularly successful on the battlefield suffering a string of losses.
 Unfortunately, the financial ventures undertaken by the Order during this period were one of the fundamental causes of its dissolution.
 By the mid-13th century, the Templars had to a great extent become estate managers and landlords.
 They owned and operated vast swathes of highly profitable land which they now had a responsibility to manage and which continued to accrue wealth.
 As previously mentioned, one of the ways these funds were developed was through the issue of loans to some of the most powerful people in Europe, an entirely sensible and pragmatic enterprise as the Order had no immediate use for the funds and it would seem wise to curry good favour with those that might instigate a return to the land of their inception.

 King Philip the Fourth of France had borrowed heavily from the Templars and through immense good fortune had discovered allegations of all manner of heinous crimes were being levelled at those to whom he was indebted.
 Something similar had happened with Jewish lenders only a year or so before and this of course absolved him of his need to repay his loans.
 I guess sometimes everything just goes your way!
 Confessions were solicited from the Templars by torture and at the trial of the last Grand Master, Jaques de Molay, he and his brother Templars were offered life sentences rather than execution in exchange for an open admission of guilt in court.
 De Molay responded that he’d rather die with honour than live a lie.
 He was burned at the stake in 1314.
-Whilst the flames licked around him he cursed Both King Philip (the Fair) and Pope Clement the 5th exhorting that they would both be dead within 12 months.
+It is said that whilst the flames licked around him he cursed Both King Philip (the Fair) and Pope Clement the 5th exhorting that they would both be dead within 12 months.
 The Pope died in April 1314 and in November Philip suffered a stroke whilst hunting and subsequently died.
 King Philip’s bloodline died out in 1328.
 A second reason for the dissolution ordered by an at the time reluctant Pope was Jaques de Molay’s flat refusal to accept the unification of the religious Military Orders.
 To Philip this was perhaps the last straw, a show of independence from the rest of medieval society that simply couldn’t be tolerated, combine this with the now apparent lack of need for a crusading army of warrior monks and the Templars decline can be considered an inevitability.
 It was only in France that torture was employed in the prosecution of charges, of the 138 men interrogated only 15 were Knights (in general about 10% of the Templar organisation were knights) and although these trials were also conducted across Europe, the majority of the accused were acquitted and allowed to live out their days in peace, sometimes on a small pension.
 Those knights that had no interest in retirement were welcomed by the Knights Hospitaller and The Order of Christ in Portugal, whilst some chose to retreat to Cistercian abbeys to undertake a primarily spiritual existence in a formal monastic environment.

 The Templars in Ireland